-18.11 Annotation Choices for Modifications and Redeclarations See section 7.3.4.
+18.11 Annotation Choices for Modifications and Redeclarations

 18.12 Annotation for External Libraries and Include Files

 Unit Expressions

 Unless otherwise stated, the syntax and semantics of unit expressions in Modelica conform with the international standards International System of Units (SI) by BIPM superseding parts of ISO 31/0-1992 General principles concerning quantities, units and symbols and ISO 1000-1992 SI units and recommendations for the use of their multiples and of certain other units.
 Unfortunately, these standards do not define a formal syntax for unit expressions.
 There are recommendations and Modelica exploits them.